Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms: Empirical Application

 Our second application examines the role of social norms in shaping women's labor market outcomes. \citet{bursztyn2020} conduct a field experiment among married men in Saudi Arabia to study how misperceived beliefs about others' attitudes toward women working affect household decisions.
 Participants were asked to estimate what fraction of other men in their session would support women working outside the home.
 Those randomized to the treatment group then learned the true (typically higher) share, correcting their underestimates.
 The authors document two key findings.
 First, treated men were more likely to sign up their wives for a job-matching service offered at the end of the session.
 Second, in a follow-up survey, wives of treated men were more likely to have applied for jobs outside the home.
 These results highlight the need to understand mechanisms, as the information treatment may affect job applications not only through job-matching sign-up, but potentially also via other channels, such as shifting husbands' attitudes or reducing perceived social stigma.

 Table~\ref{tab:bursztyn} reports the results.
 The partial identification -- based test of \citet{kwon2024testing} suggests that full mediation through job-matching sign-up is rejected ($p = 0.02$).
 The authors note that at least 11 percent of ``never-takers'' - men who would not sign up their wives for the service under either treatment -- are nevertheless directly affected by the information treatment.
-Applying our conditional independence test to these data, while conditioning on baseline beliefs about others' views, employment status, education, and demographic characteristics, we strongly reject conditional mean independence ($p = 0.004$).
-These results align with \citet{kwon2024testing} and indicate that the treatment effect on job applications is not solely mediated by job-matching sign-up.
-In addition, the observed mediator may fail to be exogenous, meaning that both the presence of additional, unmeasured mechanisms and violations of mediator exogeneity could contribute to the (highly statistically signficant) overall rejection indicated by our test.
+Applying our conditional independence test to these data, while conditioning on baseline beliefs about others' views, employment status, education, and demographic characteristics, we strongly reject conditional mean independence.
+While a rejection of our test can be driven by a failure of either full mediation or mediator exogeneity, these results are consistent with the findings of \citet{kwon2024testing}, who reject the sharp null of full mediation alone for this application ($p=0.02$).
+Our stronger rejection ($p = 0.004$) may additionally reflect violations of mediator exogeneity, as both the presence of additional mechanisms and the endogeneity of the mediator may contribute to the rejection of the joint null.